 The Iris Journal of Scholarship is collaborative at its heart.
 Its founding members decided to reflect this value in the leadership structure and thus formed the LEAD Team.
 LEAD stands for the four major areas of operation for the Iris Journal as a graduate student organization: logistics, editorial, administrative, and design/marketing.

-Administration: Kelly Rebecca Johnson, Master of Public Policy 2019.
-Kelly served as the Administrative head of the Iris Journal of Scholarship during its inaugural year.
-Kelly earned a Bachelor of Science in Interdisciplinary Liberal Studies in 2015 and a Master of Arts in Teaching in 2016 at James Madison University and worked as a first-grade teacher in Richmond, Virginia before coming to Vanderbilt University.
-While at Peabody College, Kelly worked as a research assistant for the Fuchs Research Group and as the Special Populations Coordinator for the Tennessee State Board of Education.
+Administration: Marjorie Faith Christian, Master of Public Policy 2020.
+Faith has served as the Administrative head of the Iris Journal of Scholarship since April 2019.
+Faith earned a Bachelor of Arts in Anthropology in 2015 and worked as an AmeriCoprs member in rural Kentucky before beginning the M.P.P. at Vanderbilt University.
+While at Peabody College, Faith has worked as a research assistant for the Fuchs research group.
+She is currently working as an Education Specialist for the North Carolina State Board of Education.